kubernetes/committee-security-response/security-release-process.md

 The PSC has a goal to expand the PSC to 7 members by end of year (2018) or early 2019.
 [Please delete this when this has been done :)].

-Members will also abide by the [1/3 maximal representation policy like the steering committee](https://git.k8s.io/steering/elections.md#maximal-representation).
+To encourage diversity members will also abide by a 1/2 maximal representation from any one company at any time.
+If representation changes due to job shifts or mergers then members are encouraged to grow the team or replace themselves through mentoring new members.
+Being overlimit should not continue for longer than 12 months to give time to identify and mentor new members.

 ##### PSC Lazy Consensus Selection